 A congratulatory letter from philanthropist and woman's rights advocate Gerrit Smith was read from the platform.

+The convention passed a series of resolutions.
 The full set of resolutions adopted by the Rochester convention was reproduced in an appendix of the first volume of The History of Woman Suffrage, authored by Susan B. Anthony, Elizabeth Cady Stanton, and Matilda Joslyn Gage.
 (The whole of Volume I is available here; the Rochester Resolutions begin on page 808.)

+The Building.
 The convention's venue, the first location of the Rochester Unitarian Church, was built in 1843.
-The structure burned down in 1859; the land was used for private residences until it was purchased in 1898 by the neighboring Brick Presbyterian Church.
-In 1910 that church erected a hall-style building on the site, originally to serve as an urban mission.
-The structure stands today, serving as a church annex and also housing the office of the Rochester Civil Liberties Union.
-In 1998, the Rochester Unitarian Church (now the First Unitarian Church of Rochester) placed a historical marker on the building, marking the 150th anniversary of the convention.
+The structure burned down in 1859; there are no known images of that building.
+The land was used for private residences until it was purchased in 1898 by the neighboring Brick Presbyterian Church.
+In 1910, that church erected a hall-style annex on the site, originally to serve as an urban mission.
+In 1974, the Brick Church was one of three Rochester Presbyterian churches to merge and share the Brick Church complex, which was renamed the Downtown United Presbyterian Church.